Geeksltd/Programming.Tips/docs/Methods.md

 ### Creating Extension methods

-&nbsp;&nbsp; C# allows you to define extension methods to existing classes when you don’t own their source code.
+C# allows you to define extension methods to existing classes when you don’t own their source code.
 For example you can add new methods to the existing System.String class.

 #### Enum methods

-&nbsp;&nbsp; Extension methods can be used to add methods to Enumerate types.
+Extension methods can be used to add methods to Enumerate types.
 This can sometimes make your code more readable and object-oriented like.

 #### General applicability